-Having regard to the relevant criteria in the Rural Zone Code and the Rural Activities Code of the Goondiwindi Region Planning Scheme 2018, the proposed changes satisfied all relevant criteria, and were approved.
+• Having regard to the relevant criteria in the Rural Zone Code, the Rural Activities Code and the Transport and Infrastructure Code of the Goondiwindi Region Planning Scheme 2018, the proposed changes satisfied all relevant criteria, and were approved.

 2. Assessment benchmarks